trueforge-org/containers/.github/README.md

 By default the majority of our containers run as a non-root user (`65534:65534`), you are able to change the user/group by updating your configuration files.

+### Standardised Base Images

+We base all our containers on-top of our standardised base images.
+The following base images are available:

+- Alpine
+- Python-Alpine
+- Ubuntu

+*Please note that external containers might be used as buildcontainers as well*

 #### Docker Compose

 ```yaml